clux/facemaulers/deities/kiaransalee.md

 - 30AC mage armor
 - Necrotise anyone she looks at / is touched by (or just use flaying glance)
 - Raise Dragon
-https://www.reddit.com/r/DMAcademy/comments/afggqq/10th_level_spells/
+- Raise Undead Mirrors of Players (Simulacrum/Clone?) https://www.reddit.com/r/DMAcademy/comments/afggqq/10th_level_spells/

 TODO: plot hooks on how she works?
 - Rising insta-necrotises something as it comes up.
 - Arklem can also mention it.

-Plot hooks to bypass it?
+Information to seed:
-- Necrotic buff from flowers? (full res for 8h)
+- They need necrotic res.
+(Remind them of flowers - full res for 8h)
-- Kavaki/Selune divine bypass (avoids her flaying glance)
+- They need to bypass her gaze; Kavaki/Selune divine fortress?
+Forbiddance.
 - First attacks against her do nothing.
 Flaying Glance once?
 DC26 CON vs 22d6 necro ought to be a deterrent.

+Plot hooks:
+- Mordai: Setup the force cannon from the acropolis it the top of Castle Never (quick heist)
+- Mordai: attune to Wand of Orcus and gain crazy dmg spells (although that setup is boring for GW)
+- Faey: Use Necro Flower recipe to gain an advantage
+- GW: Kavaki's Simple Fortress; near GW's temple in NW to allow him to channel a special divinity within city borders
+ * need something to make her vulnerable to Banish (gw can do it up to 3 times) -> Abyss
+ * Auto-fail condition within fortress if mortally wounded?
+ * Otherwise; lich resurrect?
+ * How to seed the spell?
+Reskinned Mordenkainen Fortress?
+- Faey/GW: tremmels in the gilgrin forge (via cloud giants?)
+ * Plot justification for this?
+Would need lore in Acropolis.

-### Boss Fight
+### Boss Fight Neverwinter
-Bring back undead variants of slain allies?
+How does she get there?
+Teleport the acropolis, 2 days out from NW, slowly float it towards NW.
+Why?
+Valindra is part of her.
+Tons of dead there to raise.
+Outside to avoid fortresses / trap spells.

+Raise dead in the area:
+- Greycloaks galore
 - Zaehesh

-- spider form?
+- Flaming Fist champions
-- queen of blades style?
+- Legion of Banshee Knights (TODO: stats?)
-- undead mirror of players: face a undead Simulacrom/Clone of them helpers from the past?
-Celerom?

-need to banish her to the abyss. tremmels made in special forge.. gw can cast banish need something to make her vulnerable to banish (gw can do it up to 3 times)
+Environment: Near market.
+She's 100ft tall?
+They need to fly.
+Feels weird.

 ### Weaknesses
 Ring finger.